jlangch/venice/doc/readme/embedding.md

 ## Sandbox

-If the expressions or rules come from an untrusted source a sandbox should be set in place to prevent malicous actions.
+If the expressions or rules come from an untrusted source a sandbox should be set in place to prevent malicious actions.

 ### Strict Sandbox